matthew-scherf/Only-One/docs/sample_proof.md

 ### **1. Monism is Not Arbitrary**

-This proof shows that monism (one absolute) follows from the axioms—specifically from the unique grounding principle (A2b).
+This proof shows that monism (one absolute) follows from the axioms.
 If you accept that:
 - Something exists (A1)
 - Everything that exists has exactly one absolute ground (A2b)
+- All absolutes are identical (A2c)

 Then you must accept there's only one absolute.
 This is **logical consequence**, not arbitrary stipulation.

+### **2. The Value of Formalization**

+The discovery that A2c was needed demonstrates that formalization isn't just about confirming what we already know—it's about **discovering** what a tradition implicitly commits to.

+Traditional Advaita always taught that Brahman is unique (*advitīya*).
+Our formalization process revealed that this isn't derivable from other principles—it's a fundamental commitment that must be stated explicitly.

+**This makes Advaita clearer, not different.**

-### **2. Comparison with Other Systems**
+### **3. Comparison with Other Systems**

 **Spinoza's Ethics:** Also proves uniqueness of substance (Proposition 14: "Besides God, no substance can be or be conceived").
-Our proof has similar structure but different metaphysical basis (conditioning vs. conceivability).
+Spinoza makes uniqueness axiomatic in a different way—through his definition of substance.
+Our approach is similar: we make uniqueness explicit (A2c) rather than deriving it.

-**Gödel's Ontological Argument:** Proves uniqueness of God using modal logic and positive properties.
-Our approach is non-modal and based on grounding rather than properties.
+**Gödel's Ontological Argument:** Proves uniqueness of God using modal logic.
+Gödel's proof is more complex because he derives uniqueness from the concept of perfection.
+Our proof is simpler because we state uniqueness directly.

 **Plotinus' One:** The Neo-Platonic One is beyond being and multiplicity.
-Our Absolute similarly transcends properties (Lemma L1), but we provide a formal proof of uniqueness rather than dialectical ascent.
+Plotinus doesn't provide formal proof—he offers dialectical argument.
+Our formalization shows that Advaita's similar claim can be stated precisely.

-### **3. What This Rules Out**
+### **4. What This Rules Out**

 If T1 is true, the following are impossible:
 - Multiple Gods (polytheism)